 - When 60 employees were fired at HMV, the firm forgot to remove their social media access first and they 'live-tweeted' as events unfolded

-Negative publicity can have a measurable impact on your firm:
+Incidents like these have a measurable impact on your firm

 - Dell estimated that the average online promotor earns them $32 while the average online detractor costs them $57